traffic-analysis/gandalf/README.md

 mkdir ~/ssl_saved_model
 ```

+But if you want to use your preferred locations rather than the home directory, use the options (i.e., --data_root and --model_root) to pass these locations when executing codes.

 ## Usage

 Note that since the code randomly selects a small labeled set and a testing set for each iteration, std is relatively greater.
 Thus, we recommend to use at least five iterations and compute the mean value of their results especially for a lower number of instances (i.e., 5-20 instances).
 Highly recommend to use 10 iterations to evaluate GANDaLF.